 - If you haven’t already, you’ll need to enable Double press to open Bixby.

-- Once you’ve done that, you’ll be able to select the option to Use single press.
-Tap the slider to turn it on.
+- Once you’ve done that, you’ll be able to select the single-press option.
+Turn it on by tapping the slider.

-- Tap Open app to choose a single app from your list of currently installed apps to launch that one, or tap Run quick command to run a Bixby quick command when pressed.
+- Tap Open app to choose a single app to launch from your list of currently installed apps, or tap Run quick command to run a Bixby quick command when pressed.